Business Water Price Increase 2023

 In a well-functioning market, suppliers compete for new customers by providing the best service at the lowest price.

-Service levels suffer when attracting new customers or even keeping existing ones is not a priority.
-We agree with the Strategic Panel that loosening price controls for Group One customers is necessary to see the full benefits of water market deregulation.
+We concur with the Strategic Panel’s recommendation that easing the price controls for Group One customers is essential to realise the full advantages of water market deregulation.”